DPDK/dpdk/doc/guides/contributing/abi_versioning.rst

 At the same time, the major ABI version is changed atomically across all libraries by incrementing the major version in the ABI_VERSION file.
-This is done globally for all libraries that declare a stable ABI.
-For libraries marked as EXPERIMENTAL, their major ABI version is always set to 0.
+This is done globally for all libraries.

 Minor ABI versions
 ~~~~~~~~~~~~~~~~~~